doamatto/maatt.fr/content/z/22/12/openai-and-github-copilot-sued.md

 +++
-title= "GitHub, Microsoft, and OpenAI are getting sued for violating copyright law" date= 2022-12-11T04:51:00Z
+title= "Microsoft and OpenAI are getting sued for copyright law violations" date= 2022-12-11T04:51:00Z
 +++